What is geography?

 - Hand-on learning is a hallmark of the program.
 Students are required to take part in a field experience that may include any of the following: overseas study, research, internship, or service-learning.

-- Overseas study opportunities within the college can take you to far-flung regions of the world to learn about the influence of place, local issues in sustainability, and human-environment interactions: New Zealand, Mozambique, Panama, Costa Rica, and Ireland, to name a few.
+- Study abroad opportunities within the college can take you to far-flung regions of the world to learn about the influence of place, local issues in sustainability, and human-environment interactions: New Zealand, Mozambique, Panama, Costa Rica, and Ireland, to name a few.

 - A variety of labs are available for faculty/student collaboration and research, including the Human Dimensions Analysis Laboratory as well as the Center for Environmental Analytics and Remote Sensing (CEARS) Lab, which houses numerous computer workstations.
 CEARS also offers a high-end, large-format printer, a complete suite of image processing (ENVI, ERDAS Imagine) and associated software (IDL, Absoft Fortran, Matlab, Visual Studio, Python), statistical packages, a RIEGL laser scanner, roving GPS base stations, and an electric remotely-piloted vehicle capable of carrying a 12.5 kg sensor payload.